 Their mission is for Mavo Eco Lodge to be the vehicle that provides the Solomon Islanders in that area with the means to improve their living standards.
 Positive contributions are made and must continue to be made by Mavo Lodge to the area such as providing textbooks and other educational materials for the schools.
 Numerous villages that have not yet been impacted by modern influences surround Mavo, they intend to show by example that a small tourism project, that is well managed with sensitivity towards the environment, its neighbours and their culture, can make a positive contribution to the society without necessarily destroying its culture.
 Mavo Lodge always take great care to consult with the people of the area to make sure that whatever they do will not offend them or their beliefs in any way.

-The main lodge is where you'll find the kitchen and bar that serves cold beer and soft drinks, you are welcome to bring your own duty free wine or spirits.
+The main lodge is also where you'll find the kitchen and bar that serves cold beer and soft drinks, you are welcome to bring your own duty free wine or spirits.
 Right next to the bar is the dining room that features a large deck area overlooking the New Georgia Sound, or as it is affectionately known "The Slot" which is where the Japanese sailed their warships through during WWII.
-Here is where Mavo’s local team of smiling, happy staff will tell you tales of bygone days of head hunters, cultures and histories thousands of years old as they serve delicious fresh seafood dinners with locally grown vegetables and fruits.
+Here Mavo’s local team of smiling, happy staff will tell you tales of bygone days of head hunters, cultures and histories thousands of years old as they serve delicious fresh seafood dinners with locally grown vegetables and fruits.

 The waters of the Solomon Islands are renowned for big game, reef, wreck, river, beach and estuary fishing.
 The action is unparalleled and the waters are virtually unspoiled by commercial fishing.
 Mavo Lodge is quicker to get to than the Swains Reef off Queensland's Coast; the Solomon Islands are only 3 hours from Brisbane and can offer a total cultural experience on this Island Paradise.